Strengthening SDG Localisation In Gaza: A Global Partnership

 Bringing the SDG’s to life in Gaza

-The workshop commenced with a key note speech from Dr Maged Abu Ramadan, former Gaza Mayor, Trustee of St John’s Eye Hospital and Chairman of CMWU, who gave an illuminating speech about where Gaza currently sits on relation to the SDGs.
+The summit commenced with a key note speech from Dr Maged Abu Ramadan, former Gaza Mayor, Trustee of St John’s Eye Hospital and Chairman of CMWU, who gave an illuminating speech about where Gaza currently sits on relation to the SDGs.

 UN as a Main Partner in Delivering 2030 Agenda at the National Level

 Basil Nasser, Head of Sub-delegation Gaza UNDP and Abdullah Hamdani from UNRWA, led a panel discussion around how the UN is one of the main partners for delivering the 2030 Agenda at the national level in Gaza.

 The opportunities, challenges and priorities of the SDGs for Gaza.